What is BYOD (bring your own device) and why is it so important for the Gen-Y companies. Let’s understand.

 According to a few studies:

-Let’s see why adopting BYOD is so critical for the Gen-Y business.
+Why Adopting BYOD is so Critical for the Gen-Y Business?

 Millennials are tech-dependent

 Gen-Y does not only uses technology but is also addicted to it.
 They use technology for work, entertainment, shopping, planning, fitness, and a lot of other activities.
-Most employees view BYOD as a right, and not just a privilege.
-To provide a comfortable work environment and technology-flexibility companies have to cater to the BYOD demands of the employee.
+Most employees view BYOD (bring your own device) as a right, and not just a privilege.
+To provide a comfortable work environment and technology flexibility companies have to cater to the BYOD demands of the employee.

 Gen-Y actively uses personal devices for work